Please click on the button below and enter your information and deposit amount.

 This guide area borders southeastern Yellowstone National Park.
 This is the famed Thorofare Area, so named by Teddy Roosevelt for the heavy animal traffic he saw there.
 Some big mulies here too, and they are rarely hunted seriously!
 And in Region F, leftover deer tags are sometimes available to buy in July.

-Hunt Nation founder Butch Manasse’s wife Joan did a solo hunt here about 15 or more years ago.
+Hunt Nation founder Butch Manasse’s wife Joan did a solo hunt here about 15 years ago.
+She was 60 at the time.
 She took a nice 6×6 bull, and 4 of the other hunters in camp also tagged bulls.
 This is the classic elk hunt: wilderness; horseback; wall tents; mountains and meadows; wranglers; camp cook; all during the prime bugle season, and you can hunt with a rifle or bow.
 Very hard to find in the Lower 48 with this type of high success!
 And this area is generally considered to be the very best General tag elk area in the State.
 Butch did this hunt when he was 71 and Senior Consultant Brian Stecklein from our Wyoming office did it too – we know this hunt!
 Been booking hunters into this camp for almost 20 years.

 You will have an adventure you will never forget, and many are the clients who have said: “Even if we hadn’t killed bulls, it would have been worth the price of admission just to experience that incredible wilderness!”